HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-migration.md

 kubectl -n <namespace> get all --selector 'app in (<release-name>-haproxy, <release-name>-ambassador)'
 ```

-This will print as a output for all the instances of Ambassador and HAProxy currently running into the namespace.
-The output will list out all the running pods as well as services only for Ambassador and HAProxy, that should be similar shown as below.
+This will print as an output for all the instances of Ambassador and HAProxy currently running into the namespace.
+The output will list out all the running pods as well as services only for Ambassador and HAProxy, which should be similar as shown below.

 ```
 NAME                                            READY   STATUS    RESTARTS   AGE